revbayes/revbayes.github.io/tutorials/ctmc/index.md

 mymcmc = mcmc(mymodel, monitors, moves)
 ```

 Notice that we also specified `nruns=2` which means that `RevBayes` will automatically run 2 independent MCMC runs.
 You will find that the output is created in two files with extension `_run_1` and `_run_2` for each replicate and additionally the samples from both runs are combined into one file for more convenient post-processing.
 We may wish to run the `.burnin()` member function.
-Recall that this function **does not** specify the number of states that we wish to discard from the MCMC analysis as burnin (*i.e.,* the samples collected before the chain converges to the stationary distribution).
+Recall that this function **does not** specify the number of states that we wish to discard from the MCMC analysis as burnin (*i.e.*,  the samples collected before the chain converges to the stationary distribution).
 Instead, the `.burnin()` function specifies a *completely separate* preliminary MCMC analysis that is used to tune the scale of the moves to improve mixing of the MCMC analysis.

 ```
 mymcmc.burnin(generations=10000,tuningInterval=200)